wiepvandertoorn/cmp_benchmarks/README.md

 * benchmarks are uniquely defined by their name
 * benchmark executables do not have an extension
 * benchmark names do not contain the character `;`.
+* python3 is in `PATH` as python

+The `compare.py` utility relies on the scipy package which can be installed using [these instructions](https://www.scipy.org/install.html).

 The `cmp_benchmarks.sh` was tested on Ubuntu 18.04.3 LTS.